praveek/launch.en/help/extension-reference/web/cloud-connector-extension/cloud-connector-extension.md

 ---
 title: Adobe Experience Platform Cloud Connector extension
-seo-title: Cloud Connector extension for Adobe Experience Platform Launch
+seo-title: Cloud Connector extension for Adobe Experience Platform Launch Server Side
-description: Cloud Connector extension for Adobe Experience Platform Launch
+description: Cloud Connector extension for Adobe Experience Platform Launch Server Side
-seo-description: Cloud Connector extension for Adobe Experience Platform Launch
+seo-description: Cloud Connector extension for Adobe Experience Platform Launch Server Side
 ---

 # Cloud Connector extension

-The Adobe Experience Platform Adobe Experience Platform Cloud Connector extension allows you to create custom HTTP requests to send data to a destination or retrieve data from a destination.
+The Adobe Experience Platform Launch Server Side Cloud Connector extension allows you to create custom HTTP requests to send data to a destination or retrieve data from a destination.
 The Cloud Connector extension is like having Postman on Adobe Experience Platform Edge Network and can be used to send data to an endpoint that does not have a dedicated extension yet.

 Use this reference for information about the options available when using this extension to build a rule.